AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-left-panel.md

 >[!NOTE]
 >
-> You can also refresh the list using the Refresh icon on the top.
+> You can refresh the list using the **Refresh** icon at the top.
+Additionally refreshing the list reloads the collections, and as a result, any expanded collections in the panel gets collapsed.

 ## Repository